 Audit Enrollment.
 A student may choose to audit a course, in which case the student attends regularly scheduled class sessions, but no credit is earned.
 The student should obtain the instructor's approval before registering and paying the fees for the course.
 Selected courses may not be audited.
-Veteran students using education benefits should see "Veterans Services," page 31.
+Veteran students using education benefits should see "Veterans Services," page dean's office for detailed information and restrictions before registration.
+"P" is included in earned hours but is not computed in the GPA.